The new vegetable cuisine

 brösl in the Stuwerviertel district may look like a classic Viennese beisl, but appearances are deceiving.
 No Viennese cuisine is served at brösl; instead, the focus is on farm-to-table.
 The menu changes daily because the products come from small producers.
 The cooking is done using whatever is available.
 The style of the cuisine itself has a Mediterranean element, and yes, fish and meat are also on the menu here.

 Belly of the Beast has an exciting style of cuisine, namely a mix of Austrian and Zimbabwean.
 Which is implemented in striking fashion.
 The ingredients are organically grown and from the region.
 The vegetable dishes are creative and perfectly executed.
-Chef Marvin Mudenda, who runs the restaurant with his siblings, puts his skill to the test here with two multi-course menus, one of them also with meat.
+Chef Marvin Mudenda, who runs the restaurant with his two siblings, puts his skill to the test here with two multi-course menus, one of them also with meat.

 Das kleine Paradies also focuses on exciting vegetable dishes, even if only as an accompaniment to the meat and fish dishes.
 Also regional and seasonal, of course.
 The restaurant is an experience in terms of taste and appearance.
 An old typewriter store from the imperial era was converted into a stunningly beautiful restaurant with lots of love and consideration for the old building.

 - Su, 07:00 - 17:00

 - Sa, 13:00 - 00:00

 Belly of the BeastWasagasse 28